-Inquiries may also be directed to the United States Department of Education's Office of Civil Rights, 32 Old Slip 26th Floor, New York, NY 10005-2500; Tel.(646) 428-3800; email OCR.NewYork@ed.gov.
+Inquiries regarding the application of Title IX and other laws, regulations, and policies prohibiting discrimination may be directed to Title IX Coordinator Andrea Waters at watersal@potsdam.edu.
+Inquiries may also be directed to the United States Department of Education's Office of Civil Rights, 32 Old Slip 26th Floor, New York, NY 10005-2500; Tel.
+(646) 428-3800; email OCR.NewYork@ed.gov.